 There is a nationwide shortage of GPs and this issue has also affected the Practice.

-The Practice has been trying hard to recruit doctors to make up this shortfall but with no success.
+The Practice has been trying hard to recruit doctors to make up this shortfall.

 We recognise that this is making it more difficult to arrange an appointment and we are grateful for your understanding and patience.